-• Jon Hickox, President
+• Jon Hickox, Founder, President & Board Chair

 Jon Hickox owns The Winery at Bull Run and Stonebridge Equestrian Center, neighboring the Manassas National Battlefield Park in Centreville, VA.
 The Winery at Bull Run, Fairfax County’s largest working farm, producing premium Virginia wines while preserving the area’s 19th-century history.
 Passionate about protecting the battlefield, Jon co-founded the Manassas Battlefield Trust to support the National Park Service.

-• Winston Watt, Vice President
+• Winston Watt, Board Secretary

 Winston spent four decades in Human Resources, including roles at Lockheed Martin and BAE Systems.
 He along with his wife, also his business partner, operated a successful event venue in Warrenton.
 Winston is a co-founder of the Warrenton Preservation Alliance which is dedicated to preserving the historic nature of the community.

-• Maureen Finnerty, Secretary
+• Maureen Finnerty, Vice President

 Maureen is a founding member of the Manassas Battlefield Trust.
 She spent 30 years with the National Park Service serving as superintendent of Everglades and Olympic National Parks, and held other senior management positions in Philadelphia and Washington, DC.
 She also taught history and government at the high school and college level, and worked for the US Senate.
 Since retirement she has remained active and involved with several national park and other non-profit volunteer groups.